pgm-githumbi/ultimatum/README.md

-# ultimatum
+# Ultimatum
-An otree game
+An otree python game
 # Project Description
 This is a short version of the full [ultimatum game](https://en.wikipedia.org/wiki/Ultimatum_game)